COVID-19 pandemic in mainland China: 2022: Outbreaks and end of lockdowns

 On 15 March, the whole area of Langfang city, Hebei and the factory center of Dongguan in Guangdong were put into lockdown.
 The earlier shutdown of Shenzhen has forced manufacturers such as Toyota, Volkswagen and Apple's supplier Foxconn to suspend operations.
 The Shenzhen lockdowns ended on 23 March.

 On 20 March, China reported its first COVID-19 deaths since January 2021 and the first double daily toll since May 2020, with both fatalities coming from Jilin.

 On 23 March, lockdowns were implemented in the cities of Tangshan and Shenyang.

 On 28 March, the Shanghai city government announced the largest city-wide lockdown in China since the outbreak began in which Shanghai will be locked down in two stages.
 The city of Shanghai became the country's COVID-19 epicenter after a surge in cases.
 Shanghai's lockdowns has hit operations at the city's ports, causing disruptions on the logistical chain to the manufacturing hubs nearby.
 There were reports of panic buying to stock up supplies in the city.

-On 30 March, the city of Xuzhou in Jiangsu has imposed a three-days lockdown.
+On 30 March, the city of Xuzhou in Jiangsu has imposed a three-day lockdown.

 On 3 April, China reported 13,146 new cases of COVID-19 in the past 24 hours, which was the highest single-day total of new cases since the height of the pandemic in Wuhan in February 2020.

 On 4 April, officials in Suzhou announced a new mutation of the Omicron variant was detected in Changshu.
 The city of Baicheng in Inner Mongolia was put into lockdown.

 March–May 2022 Shanghai outbreak

 By 9 April, it is estimated that 23 Chinese cities, home to an estimated 193 million people and contribute 22% of China's GDP, have been implementing either full or partial lockdowns.
-In Shanghai, residents have reported food shortages due to lockdown measures The city's health system has shown signs of strain as patients were turned away from hospitals as wards were closed and medical staff have been deployed to quarantine hospitals.
+In Shanghai, residents have reported food shortages due to lockdown measures.
+The city's health system has shown signs of strain as patients were turned away from hospitals as wards were closed and medical staff have been deployed to quarantine hospitals.
 A series of deaths were reported at the Shanghai Donghai Elderly Care hospital, which their relatives blame on lack of care due to hospital staff being taken away for quarantine.
 Videos have emerged on social media showing Shanghai residents engaging in protests and clashes with police over quarantine policies.